 Our wide expertise in inquests combined with the fact that we are a leading set in the fields of clinical negligence, police and regulatory law means that we are well placed to advise and represent parties through all stages of the civil litigation that can often follow an inquest.
 We have particular expertise in bringing and defending Judicial Review challenges of coronial decisions.
 Members of chambers have represented five coroners in such challenges over the past year.

 Our Inquests team also writes a popular and frequently updated UK Inquest law blog, which can be found here.
-In addition the specialist Inquest Law Reports are edited by two barristers from Serjeants’ Inn Chambers, Bridget Dolan QC and Briony Ballard, and the Medical Law Reports are also written and edited by a team from Chambers led by Angus Moon QC.
+In addition the specialist Inquest Law Reports are edited by two barristers from Serjeants’ Inn Chambers, Bridget Dolan KC and Briony Ballard, and the Medical Law Reports are also written and edited by a team from Chambers led by Angus Moon KC.
 As well as delivering our ever popular annual Inquest Law Update Seminars and other regular training for lawyers and staff from public bodies on all aspects of coronial law, Chambers contributes to the compulsory training for all Coroners (through the Chief Coroners Coronial Training course).

 Our members regularly act pro bono for bereaved families through the Bar Pro Bono Unit and other charitable organisations.
 Several team members have public access accreditation and so can accept instructions directly from lay clients.